Monthly Online Meet-up and Meditation: What is the point of devotional practice?

 University of Birmingham Buddhist Meditation Society

+Come along if you want to learn meditation, explore Buddhist ideas about life and how to live well, if you want to meditate with others, or if you’re simply feeling a bit stressed out and wonder if meditation might help.

 Free and friendly society.
-Come along if you want to learn mediation, explore Buddhist ideas about life and how to live well, if you want to meditate with others, or if you’re simply feeling a bit stressed out and wonder if meditation might help.

-Run by students from the University with support from teachers at the Birmingham Buddhist Centre.
+Run by students at the University with support of teachers from the Birmingham Buddhist Centre.